NinjaRMM/ninjaone_automation_screening/step3/src/RUNME.md

  mvn clean compile assembly:single
 ```

-The above command will compile the Java code and generate the .jar file inside the folder `target`:
+The above command will compile the Java code and generate the .jar file, with all dependences, inside the folder `target`:
 `ninjaone_automation_screening/step3/src/SixDegreesofKevinBacon/target`

 ## Additional Comments